Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Discussion

 \subsection{Limitations}

 \textbf{Training-data and post-training variance.} The calibration assumes approximately similar training signals across models.
 Vendor-specific choices in pretraining-data curation, RLHF refusal calibration, and post-training fine-tuning produce within-family scatter that the calibration absorbs as residual rather than slope.
-Heavily safety-tuned proprietary models (e.g., Anthropic's Haiku line, the GPT-5 nano/mini variants) systematically read smaller than their underlying weights because the metric credits committed CORRECT verdicts and discounts confidently-WRONG ones; a model that refuses on rare facts therefore loses scoring opportunities on probes it could in principle answer.
-IKP estimates for such models should be read as lower bounds on raw parameter count.
+Heavily safety-tuned proprietary models (e.g., Anthropic's Haiku line, the GPT-5 nano/mini variants) systematically read smaller than their underlying weights: under $\lambda=0$ a refused-but-known fact scores as ignorance, so these estimates are lower bounds (Section~\ref{sec:silent-tax}).

-\textbf{Prediction interval width.} The 90\% prediction interval factor is ${\sim}3.00\times$ in either direction, with $68.5\%$ of LOO folds within $2\times$ and $87.6\%$ within $3\times$ (Section~\ref{sec:loo}).
+\textbf{Prediction interval width.} The 90\% prediction interval factor is ${\sim}3.20\times$ in either direction, with $72\%$ of LOO folds within $2\times$ and $86\%$ within $3\times$ (Section~\ref{sec:loo}).
 This width is inherent to the single-variable approach and comparable to inference-economics estimates~\citep{epochai2024}.
 Combining IKP with inference-economics constraints could narrow the interval.

 \textbf{Calibration sparsity above 1T parameters.} The largest open-weight calibration anchors are DeepSeek V4 Pro (1{,}600B) and Kimi K2.5/K2.6 ($\sim$1{,}000B).
 With only two calibration points above 1T, the calibration curve is effectively extrapolated beyond this range, and the slope at the high end is determined by very few data points.
-Consequently, parameter estimates for proprietary frontier models whose effective capacity falls above ${\sim}1$T should be read with wider uncertainty than the global $3.00\times$ prediction interval factor suggests.
+Consequently, parameter estimates for proprietary frontier models whose effective capacity falls above ${\sim}1$T should be read with wider uncertainty than the global $3.20\times$ prediction interval factor suggests.
 We expect this limitation to be substantially mitigated as additional open-weight models above 1T parameters are released.

 \textbf{Retrieval augmentation confound.} A model using retrieval augmentation~\citep{lewis2020retrieval} could achieve high scores without parametric storage.
-T7's near-zero scores across all models suggest RAG is not currently deployed for factual queries of this type.
+That no model exceeds ${\sim}28\%$ on T7 suggests RAG is not currently deployed for factual queries of this type.